yyc12345/libcmo21/README.md

 * iconv (non-Windows system required)

 It can be compiled on Windows via sln file.
 You should set up `LibRef.props` when using sln file to build this project on Windows.
 You also can use CMake file to compile this project on Linux or anything else platform.
 However CMake may not be updated in time because I develop this project on Windows frequently.
+You may need use this command to configure CMake: `cmake .. -DSTB_IMAGE_PATH="/path/to/stb-image" -DCMAKE_BUILD_TYPE=Release`